-BEREC Report on migration to all-IP in the access network Adoption in P4/2016
+BEREC Report on migration to all-IP in the access network

-3.1.5 Current developments in IP interconnection markets and related issues (BEREC expert workshop in cooperation with OECD)
+1.5.
+Current developments in IP interconnection markets and related issues (BEREC expert workshop in cooperation with OECD)

 IP-Interconnection (e.g. Peering and Transit Conditions, Routing Policies, Colocation and Caching Policies of operators) is relevant both in the debate on Net Neutrality and with regard to the role of OTT players.
 However, information on IP-Interconnection is often neither publicly available nor within the remit of NRAs.
 BEREC will exchange available information.
 An expert workshop in cooperation with the OECD on the role of IP-interconnection in these debates will be held.
 The timing is chosen around the December OECD CISP working party meeting to ensure participation of the FCC and other OECD member states.